Fairhill Psychiatric Hospital

 On June 28, 1930, with a staff of 15 doctors, 42 nurses and 72 attendants, the US Marine Hospital was opened.
 By 1953, that number decreased significantly, and Congress voted to close the hospital.
 The Marine Hospital closed on June 30, 1953.
 The hospital was reopened as the Fairhill Psychiatric Hospital in 1956.
 In 1973, the main building was remodeled and a new two-story addition was added to the front of the original structure.

 From the mid-1960s, Fairhill suffered from budgetary restrictions and changing state directives.
 One result was overcrowding: in 1966 admissions were limited to only 50%, because of delays in transferring patients to long-term hospitals.
 In 1975 a budget crisis resulted in the transfer of 38 employees to institutions for the mentally retarded; two years later, the hospital's out-patient clinic closed.
 Despite a $3 million renovation in 1980, overcrowded conditions persisted; the hospital was criticized for early discharges.
 By 1983, not meeting federal standards, it was in danger of being decertified for Medicare and Medicaid.
-As the Cleveand Psychiatric Institute was in a similar situation, the Ohio Department of Mental Hygiene & Correction consolidated the two and closed the Fairhill Mental Health Center.
+As the Cleveland Psychiatric Institute was in a similar situation, the Ohio Department of Mental Hygiene & Correction consolidated the two and closed the Fairhill Mental Health Center.
+In 1987 the process of developing the Fairhill collaborative campus began.
 In 1989, the property became the home of the Fairhill Center for Aging, a joint venture of the Benjamin Rose Institute and University Hospital Case Medical Center.
 In 1995, the site was named a Cleveland Historic Landmark, receiving more than 1,200 visitors a month as of 2002.